axiermo/OutZone--DDV--Project1--Structfoo/ISSUE_TEMPLATE.md

+Title:

-Title: Severity of the bug (A, B or C) - Title
+Severity of the bug (A, B or C) - Title

 Description:

-     Type.*
-     Summary.*
+Type.
+Summary.
-     Steps to reproduce it.*
+Steps to reproduce it.
-     Actual result (with screenshot).
-     Expected result.
-     Build.*

-* You must include it.
+Build.
+You can also include actual result (with screenshot) and expected result.